makerdao/mips-best-practices/README.md

 }
 ```

 You may ask which are the "permanent contracts".
-In general you should every contract is *not* permanent and will be replaced at some point.
+In general you should assume every contract is **not** permanent and will be replaced at some point.
 There are 3 exceptions to this rule:

  * vat
  * dai